The Ultimate Guide to Contract Storage: Best Practices & CLM Benefits

 4. Data security and protection

-Contracts contain sensitive information on businesses and their clients.
+Contracts, including client contracts, vendor agreements, and NDAs, contain sensitive information on businesses and their partners.
 NDAs, for example, focus on maintaining confidentiality.
 It is therefore important to keep contracts protected and secure to ensure legal compliance and avoid contract breaches.

 A smart contract storage strategy helps impose strict access control measures over agreements.
 It controls who can access which contracts, ensuring confidentiality and helping protect sensitive contract data.
 This helps avoid contract breaches that often arise from compromised confidentiality.